 Inferno: Hey, Grimlock, ya didn't win the lottery last week.

-Tetramands in the Ben 10 Universe have their courtship working that way.
-Notably, Tetramands possess natural Super Strengh, and females are naturally stronger than males, so this actually is an uphill battle for males.
-Ben 10 Omniverse reveals that Kevin defeated Tetramand princess Looma when he was 13, though he was only interested in the engine her family would give him as a wedding gift.
-When the time to marry her came, he pulled out a Batman Gambit to trick Ben into defeating Looma in a duel, leading him to become her fiancée instead.
+- In the Ben 10 Universe Tetramands have their courtship working that way.
+Notably, Tetramands possess natural Super Strength, and females are naturally stronger than males, so this is an uphill battle for males.
+Ben 10: Omniverse reveals that Kevin defeated Tetramand princess Looma when he was 13, though he was only interested in the engine her family would give him as a wedding gift.
+When the time to marry her came, he tricked Ben into defeating Looma in a duel, leading him to become her fiancée instead.